1963 Sarawak district council elections

 The second Sarawak district council elections was held in 1963.
 The results of the election was announced from 18 to 25 June 1963.
-A total of 185,000 voters (72.7% of the registered electorate) cast votes in this election.
-A total of 998 candidates were vying for 429 district council seats in Sarawak.
+A total of 185,000 voters (72.7% of the registered electorate) cast votes in this election, and a total of 998 candidates were vying for 429 district council seats in Sarawak.

 Background

+Before this election, the Sarawak colonial government had amended the constitution of Sarawak to reduce the number of ex officio members to three in the Council Negri (now Sarawak State Legislative Assembly), with other members indirectly elected in the three-tiered district council elections.
+The speaker also becomes politically appointed, and the chief secretary of the colonial government was replaced by the president of the Supreme Council (today cabinet of Sarawak).
+Members of the Supreme Council would be appointed to their ministerial roles, while the chief minister would be appointed as the head of government.